ICAMS/Kanapy/README.rst

 .. note:: 1. ``myenv`` can be replaced with any name for your environment.
-          2. This will install python 3.6 as the default python interpretor within this environment.
+          2. This will install python3.6 as the default python interpretor within this environment.

 .. tip:: To learn more on managing environments see Anaconda documentation_.